martinolsson89/film-recommendations-ai-martin/README.md

          "Audience": "ExamFilmRecAppUsers",
          "Key": "YOUR_SUPER_SECRET_KEY"
        },
-       "ConnectionStrings": {
+       "MongoDB": {
-         "FilmConnectionString": "Server=(localdb)\\MSSQLLocalDB;Database=FilmRecommendations;Trusted_Connection=True;"
+         "ConnectionString": "mongodb://localhost:27017",
+         "DatabaseName": "FilmRecommendations"
        }
      }
      ```
    - **Or,** use environment variables or .NET Secret Manager to store these values.
-The application reads configuration values and sets environment variables at startup.
-For instance, you can set environment variables `TMDb:ApiKey`, `OpenAI:ApiKey`, `GROK_API_KEY`, etc.
+The API reads configuration values and maps them to environment variables at startup.
+Set variables such as `TMDb:ApiKey`, `OpenAI:ApiKey`, `GROK:ApiKey`, `MongoDB:ConnectionString`, `MongoDB:DatabaseName`, `Jwt:Key`, `Jwt:Issuer`, and `Jwt:Audience` (respecting the colon-separated syntax supported by ASP.NET Core on your platform).

 5. **Run the Backend (Web API):**
    Once configuration is in place, start the ASP.NET Core Web API.
 You can do this in Visual Studio by running the FilmRecomendations.WebApi project, or via command line: